enricostara/kotlin-cli-chat/README.md

     kcc host -h | --help
 ```

-Register a host using a folder of your choice as path (the default URL schema will be `file`)
+Register the host using a folder of your choice as the path (the default URL schema will be `file`)

 ```
 mkdir kcc-db